Making products from recycled metals uses less energy and reduces carbon emissions compared with using raw materials.

 Lead is classified as a hazardous waste and is highly toxic to most species.
 Lead can be effectively recycled for reuse in new lead based products, diverting it from landfill and using less energy than refining primary ore.

-Mercury is a potent neurotoxin, which can affect human and animal health.
-Mercury containing products should never placed in landfill where they may leach into the groundwater or release toxic gasses.
-Instead they should be recovered for use in new products.
+Mercury can be a potent neurotoxin which can affect human and animal health.
+When mercury containing products go to landfill, they can contaminate the groundwater and release toxic compounds.
+Instead, we should recover mercury for use in new products.

 Other Metals